pip-webui2/pip-webui2/README.md

 However, designers and developers have to go a long way from those basic building blocks to create large and complex Line-of-Business apps.

-Pip.WebUI framework offers a set of higher-level primitives to simplify development of LOB apps.
+Pip.WebUI toolkit offers a set of higher-level primitives to simplify development of LOB apps.
 They were put together to implement consistent and rich User Experience following [Google Material](https://material.google.com) design style.